RezaJF/fganalysis-r/README.md

 When adding new functionality, please add corresponding unit tests in the `tests/testthat/` directory.

+## Author

+This package was developed by Dr. Mitja Kurki.

 ## License

 This package is licensed under the MIT License.